 Therefore, Limi is a very suitable community for researchers with different issues of mountain life.

 A trek to Limi Valley means visiting the Shangri-La villages of this ancient Buddhist community, which are in a narrow Trans-Himalayan valley.
 A walk through these villages at the bank of the Karnali river, interacting with warm local people, and observing their traditional rituals will bring one closer to understanding the diversity of culture in the Himalayas in Nepal.

 Upper Humla Trek passes through the high mountain meadows full of flowers, streams, lakes, high towering cliffs, and alpine forests.
 Various handicrafts are available in these villages and can be returned as souvenirs.
 This route section is also an excellent opportunity to use horses and yaks.

 The trail passes two high passes: Nara la (4550 meters) above the Yari village and Nyulu (4990 meters) above the Talung valley.

 Best Time For Upper Humla Trek

-Since this trail passes over 4990 meters in height and because the upper region is entirely snowbound in the winter, the most suitable period for trekking is March until the end of October.
+Since this trail is over 4990 meters in height and the upper region is snowbound in the winter, the most suitable period for trekking is March until the end of October.

 Logistics and formalities

-The aforementioned trekking destination, Upper Humla is for those who are looking for treks in the hidden Himalayas.
+The aforementioned trekking destination, Upper Humla, is for those looking for treks in the hidden Himalayas.
 Itineraries, however, may vary depending on your needs and requirements.
 When you have too many options, confusion is unavoidable.

-Please do not hesitate to contact us and talk to our travel specialists for professional advice.
+Please do not hesitate to contact us and talk to our travel specialists for professional services and advice.